wkgcass/Latte-lang/README.md

 in `LessTyping`, lambda can not only perform on `Functional Interfaces`, but also on `Functional Abstract Classes`.

-a `Functional Abstract Class` means an abstract class with accessible constructor whose parameter count is 0, and the class have 1 and only 1 unimplemented method.
+a `Functional Abstract Class` means an abstract class with public constructor whose parameter count is 0, and the class have 1 and only 1 unimplemented method.

 e.g.